PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 - render requires env
 - render can't read env from process.env, but it will from dotenv
 - rebuild front end config to make requests to hoster
+- for some reason, responses don't return statusText, so I'm using status